piranha/solovyov.net/src/consult.md

 migrating it to a new, modern architecture.
 Our team’s dedication and hard work allowed us to achieve great success, and I am proud to have been a part of it.

-I feel like many companies can benefit from my knowledge and experience, so I decided to take on consulting.
+Now that I'm not employed full-time, I believe that providing my knowledge and experience to other companies could benefit them.
+So I have decided to start consulting.
 My speaking languages are English and Ukrainian.

 ## Services